Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

 HFT Review

 The HFT Review Committee2 will review the HFT Ancillary Review Form to ensure it meets all of the elements outlined below.
-The HFT Review Committee will also review the HFT review form to ensure that HFT is utilized for IRP research only when scientifically justifiable, and in the least amount possible to achieve the scientific outcomes; and to ensure that the acquisition and use of HFT by the IRP complies with all applicable laws and HHS/NIH policies.
+The HFT Review Committee will also review the HFT review form to ensure that HFT is utilized for IRP research only when scientifically justifiable, and in the least amount possible to achieve the scientific outcomes; and to ensure that the acquisition and use of HFT by the IRP complies with all applicable laws and HHS/NIH policies, including that HFT must not be acquired through an elective abortion or acquired for “valuable consideration.”
 It is the responsibility of the NIH PI to submit a complete and accurate HFT proposal to the committee.
 Elements to be addressed and reviewed are:

 - The research goals of the project and the anticipated benefits of the research.

-- Affirmation that HFT was not acquired for “valuable consideration” per 42 USC 289g.
+- Affirmation that HFT was not acquired through an elective abortion or acquired for “valuable consideration” per 42 USC 289g-2.
 (Valuable consideration does not include reasonable payments associated with the transportation, processing, preservation, quality control, or storage of HFT.)

-- If the tissue will be obtained directly from a donor, the investigator must affirm that the HFT was not obtained or acquired for valuable consideration.
+- If the tissue will be obtained directly from a donor, the investigator must affirm that the HFT was not obtained or acquired for valuable consideration or through an elective abortion.
 There must be written agreement for the transfer of tissue and informed consent from the donor.
 Please consult with the IRBO in advance of this process.
-(Note: NIH researchers are not permitted to perform or otherwise be involved in any procedures to terminate a pregnancy)
+(Note: NIH researchers are not permitted to perform or otherwise be involved in any procedures to terminate a pregnancy.)

-- If tissue will be purchased from a commercial vendor, the investigator must provide the name, address, and contact phone number or email address for the vendor.
+- If tissue will be purchased from a commercial vendor, the investigator must provide the name, address, and contact phone number or email address for the vendor and confirmation that the tissue was not acquired through an elective abortion.

 - If the tissue will be obtained from any other entity, including a clinic, hospital, or external collaborator, there must be an agreement such as an MTA documenting the transfer to and use of materials by NIH.
-The provider must affirm in the agreement that the HFT was not obtained or provided for valuable consideration.
+The provider must affirm in the agreement that the HFT was not obtained or provided for valuable consideration and not acquired through an elective abortion.

 - The reviewers will confirm that the required affirmations are in place; and assess whether the charges for HFT represent reasonable payments associated with the transportation, processing, preservation, quality control, or storage of HFT.